-The potential environmental effects that were identified in the Screening Criteria Checklist include impacts to groundwater from accidental spills, impacts to air, impacts from noise, and impacts to socio-economic conditions.
+The potential environmental effects that were identified in the Screening Criteria Checklist include impacts to groundwater from accidental spills, impacts to air, impacts from noise, and impacts to socioeconomic conditions.
 As part of the Screening Process, public, government agencies and indigenous communities were consulted.
 No written comments or concerns were received during the consultations and all questions were answered directly by GFL and its consulting team.

-Overall, the ESP identified many advantages of the HTMR project and determined that there would be no significant negative impacts to the local environment and community.
+Overall, the ESP identified many advantages of the HTMR project and determined that there would be minimal negative impacts to the local environment.
 The Environmental Screening Report (ESR) concludes that the overall net effect of this project will be positive at both the local and regional level.